 Erwin Eisch is internationally known for his mold-blown and painted glass sculptures, which often take the form of male or female portraits.
 Born into a family of glass engravers, Eisch was trained as an engraver, but he also studied painting, industrial design, and sculpture at the Academy of Fine Arts in Munich.
 In 1952, he and his father and brothers founded a glass factory at Frauenau, where he worked as chief designer.
 Eisch built a small furnace in the basement of his factory in 1965.
 This was where he made his own work, and where he invited his friends—artists from around the world— to come and experiment with glass.

 Masters of %%Studio Glass%%: Erwin Eisch is part of a series of exhibitions at Museum mounted in celebration of the 50th anniversary of American %%Studio Glass%%.
-Currently on exhibit are Founders of American %%Studio Glass%%: Harvey K. Littleton and Founders of American %%Studio Glass%%: Dominick Labino, highlighting the seminal work of these two icons of the Studio Glass movement.
-From May 19, 2012 – January 6, 2013, Making Ideas: Experiments in Design at GlassLab, which will be on view May 19, 2012 to January 6, 2013, will honor the spirit of freedom and experimentation with artistic process that characterized the early years of the American Studio Glass movement with a focus on new glass design and the Corning Museum’s own GlassLab program.
+Previously on exhibit were Founders of American %%Studio Glass%%: Harvey K. Littleton and Founders of American %%Studio Glass%%: Dominick Labino, highlighting the seminal work of these two icons of the Studio Glass movement.
+From May 19, 2012 – January 6, 2013, Making Ideas: Experiments in Design at GlassLab, on view May 19, 2012 to January 6, 2013, honored the spirit of freedom and experimentation with artistic process that characterized the early years of the American Studio Glass movement with a focus on new glass design and the Corning Museum’s own GlassLab program.